 Loading the brush with a lot of paint is key!
 This is so much fun!
 I kept the black side of the brush down against the outline and started pouncing up and down keeping the black on the black so the brown was inside and the black was outside!
 It makes a perfect outer edge of the flower.
 I put the print out of the lettering down on the canvas to make sure my flower would not get too big.

 It was perfect!
 Now using the scruffy brush I added was a little burgundy next to the brown and blended just a touch and then dipped in yellow and put bright yellow as the center of the flower.
 Using the scruffy brush gives in a slight textured look.
 Then I used the liner brush dipped in yellow paint and started outlining where I wanted my petals to be.

 The next steps I did a few time, I just filled them in with yellow and I painted the outline of the smaller petals peaking out between the larger ones.

 Using brown I painted around the outside edge and let it dry a bit then paint over the yellow again to brighten it up.
 I ended up painting three layers on each petal so the it was bright yellow in the middle and blended brown shading on the outside edges of the petals.

 The painting was ready for the lettering!
 The final touch!
 I knew the carbon paper would be too dark and I wouldn’t be able to see it if I traced the lettering that way so I used chalk instead.
-Flipping the paper with the lettering over and rubbed chalk all over the back of the paper making sure all the letters were fully covered in chalk.
+I flipped the paper with the letting over and rubbed chalk all over the back of the paper and made sure all the letters were fully covered in chalk.

 Then I simply flipped it over, lined it up where I wanted it and, using the round end of a small paint brush, outlined the letters.
 Voila!
 I picked up the paper and could see the chalked letters on the canvas!